The very first time I met Spike Milligan, he brought a very old “reel to reel” audio tape round to my house in Eastbourne.

 I delved into Spike’s poetry and found some wonderful gems and asked him if I could set some to music.
 He readily agreed and I set to work.

-As each piece was finished, I would visit Spike to obtain his approval and play some of the themes on his old Broadwood grand piano in the house at Rye.
+As each piece was finished, I would visit Spike to obtain his approval and play some of the themes on his old Broadwood grand piano in his house at Rye.

 A year later, I completed twelve compositions – a mixture of serious and lighter pieces to compliment his poetry.